somil-18/Flask-OTP-Authentication-System/README.md

 ---

 ## 📦 Dependencies
-👉 To install all required libraries, see [requirements.txt](requirements.txt)
+👉 To install all required libraries, see [requirments.txt](requirments.txt)

 Install via: